 What can I do about it?

 The first line of defense is ensuring only necessary ports are open to the public on your server, such as port 80 for web traffic.
 Other ports, such as database ports, can be secured by leaving them open but limited to certain applications or IP addresses.
 Being vigilant and proactive about website security is also important.
-Use a website scanning service that includes network scanning, such as SiteLock Find, Fix, or Prevent.
+Use a website scanning service that includes network scanning, such as SiteLock Essentials, Prevent, or Prevent Plus.
 If your site is hosted on a Virtual Dedicated or Dedicated server, our Expert Services team can also help you lock down your server to prevent attacks.

-Note: It is important to note that network security is critical to securing your servers, but does not protect your website from cyberattacks and application vulnerabilities.
+It is important to mention that network security is critical to securing your servers but does not protect your website from cyberattacks and application vulnerabilities.
 As the site owner, it is your responsibility to ensure that your website is secure.
-We recommend using an automated malware scanning and removal tool such as those offered by SiteLock to assist with this:
+We recommend using an automated malware scanning and removal tool such as those offered by SiteLock to assist with this.